TheCedarPrince/thecedarprince.github.io/notes/01062021042121-anticipatory-biasing.md

++++
-@def title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex"
-@def slug = "01062021042121-anticipatory-biasing"
-@def tags = ["bibliography", "archive"]
-@def description = "How EEGs were used to measure brain activity in this study"

-@def rss_title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex"
-@def rss_description = "How EEGs were used to measure brain activity in this study"
-@def rss_pubdate = Date(2021, 1, 6)
+title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex" slug = "01062021042121-anticipatory-biasing" tags = ["bibliography", "archive"] description = "How EEGs were used to measure brain activity in this study" rss_title = "Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex" rss_description = "How EEGs were used to measure brain activity in this study" rss_pubdate = Date(2021, 1, 6)
++++

 Anticipatory Biasing of Visuospatial Attention Indexed by Retinotopically Specific α-Bank Electroencephalography Increases over Occipital Cortex